 Given how extremely competitive it currently is to secure a training contract it is imperative that you have thought through, and practised, as many of these tests and exercises as possible.

 It is certain that many of the people who you are competing with for those training contracts will have spent plenty of time practising these tests.
 You do not, therefore, want to commence the Assessment Centre at a disadvantage because you have not done the same.

 There follows our guide to practising these tests and exercises, together with some links to some free sample tests for you to try.

 Situational Judgment Test

-One of the best known providers of SJT’s is SHL and you can find a free example SJT question at their website here: SHL Direct
+One of the best known providers of SJT’s is SHL and you can find free sample SJT questions at their website here: SHL Direct

 To take a free 20 minute practice test, together with feedback and tips, check out this sample test: Sample SJT